 Where do you work?

 The transition from, “This is temporary and the spot on the couch will suffice” to, “I wonder if my boss will let me work from home permanently” has been a journey for many households – mine included.
+If your company allows you to work from home, you may need to use tools from companies like Rock to do your job effectively.

 Initially, dining room tables were commonly transformed into home office spaces.
 It was the natural spot to accommodate laptops and work piles.
 Many people learned quickly – my husband included – that working at the dining room table for eight hours is, well, unpleasant.
 We ended up transforming a room of our home to suit our needs, and I see many people doing the same.